 West Salem is a very small village located in the state of Ohio.
 With a population of 1,487 people and two constituent neighborhoods, West Salem is the 498th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, West Salem is generally considered to be a blue-collar town.
-41.74% of the West Salem workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in West Salem, you'll notice that it is more blue-collar than most other communities in America.
+46.45% of West Salem’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, West Salem is a village of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in West Salem who work in office and administrative support (14.53%), food service (12.82%), and sales jobs (7.12%).
+There are especially a lot of people living in West Salem who work in office and administrative support (12.70%), food service (9.43%), and sales jobs (6.56%).

-The per capita income in West Salem in 2010 was $17,908, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,632 for a family of four.
+The per capita income in West Salem in 2010 was $17,628, which is low income relative to Ohio and the nation.
+This equates to an annual income of $70,512 for a family of four.
 However, West Salem contains both very wealthy and poor people as well.

 The people who call West Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Salem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Salem include English, Irish, Polish, and Czech.
+Important ancestries of people in West Salem include Irish, English, Polish, and Italian.

 The most common language spoken in West Salem is English.
 Other important languages spoken here include Spanish and German.